tycooon/helmsnap/README.md

 ### Helm dependency management

-Helmsnap will automically rebuild your chart dependencies on every snapshot generation or check.
-In case your dependency is using url to some local helm repo and you don't have a proper repo added, it will add it automically which is useful in CI.
+Helmsnap will automatically rebuild your chart dependencies on every snapshot generation or check.
+In case your dependency is using url to some local helm repo and you don't have a proper repo added, it will add it automatically which is useful in CI.
 It also will detect local dependencies (those that start with `file://`) and rebuild their dependencies as well.

 ### Timestamp replacement

-Helmsnap will automically replace all occurencies of patterns that look like timestamps (format like `2022-01-01 00:00:00.000`) in your templates.
+Helmsnap will automatically replace all occurencies of patterns that look like timestamps (format like `2022-01-01 00:00:00.000`) in your templates.
 This is useful in case you have some annotations like `releaseTime` that would break your snapshots checks otherwise.

 ## Installation